bobheadxi/bobheadxi.github.io/content/_posts/2022-10-10-investing-in-development-of-devx.md

 ```

 But to make this kind of tool effective, you need more than just converting scripts into a Go program.
-In developing `sg`, I’ve noticed some patterns come up that I belive are crucial to its utility - tooling should:
+In developing `sg`, I’ve noticed some patterns come up that I believe are crucial to its utility - tooling should:

 - [be approachable](#tooling-should-be-approachable)
 - [work with your tools](#tooling-should-work-with-your-tools)